 Hawker centres are like the heartbeat of Singapore.
 Almost everyone arriving here knows Singapore is famous for the food sold in hawker centres.
 There are almost 200 to choose from and they all offer different specialties and experiences.
 For newbies to hawker dining, I’ve written up a full guide to hawker centres in Singapore.
 My favourites are Lau Pa Sat and Amoy Street.

 These 14 Singapore sites give you an idea of the diversity offered to a visitor in Singapore.
-There’s so much more than clean streets and fines to this city, so if you haven’t been or haven’t seen these highlights then hopefully the pictures and words here will encourage you to get out there and see our beautiful city.
+There’s so much more to this city than clean streets and fines for chewing gum, so if you haven’t been or haven’t seen these highlights then hopefully the pictures and words here will encourage you to get out there and experience our beautiful city for yourselves.